CSSLint/parser-lib/docs/css.md

 This selector has three parts: `li.selected`, `>`, and `a:hover`.
 The first part is a `SelectorPart`, the second is a `Combinator`, and the third is a `SelectorPart`.
 Each `SelectorPart` is made up of an optional element name followed by an ID, class, attribute condition, pseudo class, and/or pseudo element.

 Each instance of `parserlib.css.SelectorPart` has an `elementName` property, which represents the element name as a `parserlib.css.SelectorSubPart` object or `null` if there isn't one, and a `modifiers` property, which is an array of `parserlib.css.SelectorSubPart` objects.
-Each `SelectorSubPart` object represents the smallest individual piece of a selector and has a `type` property indicating the type of subpart, "elementName", "class", "attribute", "pseudo", or "id".
+Each `SelectorSubPart` object represents the smallest individual piece of a selector and has a `type` property indicating the type of subpart, "elementName", "class", "attribute", "pseudo", "id", "not".
+If the `type` is "not", then the `args` property contains an array of `SelectorPart` arguments that were passed to `not()`.

 Each instance of `parserlib.css.Combinator` has an additional `type` property that indicates the type of combinator: "descendant", "child", "sibling", or "adjacent-sibling".